Dota Underlords

-Dota Underlords is a 2020 auto battler game developed and published by Valve.
+Dota Underlords is a 2020 auto battler game by Valve.
 The game is based on a popular Dota 2 community-created game mode called Dota Auto Chess, which was released in January 2019.
 Dota Underlords first released in early access in June 2019 before officially releasing on February 25, 2020, for Android, iOS, macOS, Linux, and Windows.
 The game is free to play and features cross-platform play.